-6.10 Child Abuse and Neglect Reporting
+6.12 Child Abuse and Neglect Reporting

 All employees are considered professional reporters and are required by state law to report any suspected child abuse or neglect, as defined by Texas Family Code §261.001, to a law enforcement agency, Child Protective Services ("CPS"), or appropriate state agency (e.g., state agency operating, licensing, certifying, or registering the facility) within 48 hours of the event that led to the suspicion.
 Alleged abuse or neglect involving a person responsible for the care, custody, or welfare of the child (including a teacher) must be reported to CPS.
+Please note that as an educator, you have a duty to report to CPS directly.
+Making a report to your manager, a campus administrator, or regional leader does not relieve you of your required duty to report within 48 hours to CPS.